 Verify that the vendor has established and implemented FLEX equipment handling, maintenance, calibration, test, and inspection procedures including any such activities applicable to sub-vendor activities (i.e., contracted testing or calibration services).
 Also ensure they include quantitative and qualitative acceptance criteria for determining that activities have been satisfactorily accomplished.

-03.02 Procurement Control
+03.02 Procurement Document Controls and Internal Audits

-Select a sample of procurement documents and verify the implementation of procurement document controls andby performing the following:
+Select a sample of procurement and internal audit documents and verify the implementation of procurement document controls and internal audits by performing the following:

 Verify that the vendor has established and implemented procedures are established and implemented for the control and release of procurement documents and subsequent changes.